FAQ

 What is the maximum number of simultaneous clients that I can connect to my AP?

-Every update to the RPi's firmware takes up more of the limited RAM reserved for WiFi, resulting in less space to host AP clients.
-Users of RaspAP have reported
+Every update to the RPi's firmware takes up more of the limited RAM reserved for wireless, resulting in less space to host AP clients.
+Users of RaspAP have reported up to 19 simultaneous clients with a Pi model 3B, but a smaller number with a newer model.
+This is related to the installed firmware, rather than the specific hardware.

 Where can I find a list of USB WiFi adapters that use in-kernel drivers?